 - Needlenose pliers

-- Electrician's tape
+- Electrical tape

 How to Replace an Outlet Receptacle

 Examine the wire configuration.
-In most cases, you will see three wire colors attached to the receptacle: black wires are "hot" wires that carry live voltage, usually attached to brass-colored screw terminals; white wires are neutral wires, usually attached to silver-colored screws; the bare copper (or sometimes green insulated) wire is the ground wire, attached to the green grounding screw on the receptacle, while another may connect to the electrical box if it is metal (not plastic).
+In most cases, you will see three wire colors attached to the receptacle.
+Black wires are "hot" wires that carry live voltage; these are usually attached to the brass-colored screw terminals on the receptacle.
+White wires are neutral wires and are usually attached to the silver-colored screw terminals.
+Bare copper wires (or sometimes green insulated wires) are ground wires; one of these should be attached to the green grounding screw on the receptacle, while another may connect to the electrical box if it is metal (not plastic).

 Verify the proper amperage for the new receptacle.
 If the circuit has been wired correctly, a 15-amp circuit should be wired with 14-gauge wire.
 This circuit should be wired with a 15-amp receptacle.
 A 20-amp circuit should be wired with 12-gauge wire and a 20-amp receptacle.
 If you find a contradiction in the wiring—for example, if a 20-amp circuit breaker is feeding wires that are only 14-gauge, it's time to call a professional, as you have a potentially dangerous situation.
-If circuit breaker, circuit wires, and receptacle all are consistent, you can proceed.
+If the circuit breaker, circuit wires, and receptacle all are consistent, you can proceed.

 Disconnect the old receptacle.
 Receptacles have two methods of connecting the wires: screw terminals on the sides of the receptacle, or push-in "back-wire" slots in the back of the receptacle.
 Most electricians believe that the screw terminal connections are more secure, and they usually avoid making back-wire connections.
-If your old receptacle has back-wire connections, remove the wires by inserting a small nail into the release slot next to each wire.
+If your old receptacle has back-wire connections, remove the wires by inserting a small nail or flat screwdriver into the release slot next to each wire.
 The wire connection should loosen and pull free of the receptacle body.
 If your receptacle has screw terminal connections, loosen the screws and remove the wire loops from around the screws.

 Attach the white neutral circuit wire(s) to the silver-colored screw terminal(s) on the receptacle.
 Form a C-shaped loop at the end of the wires, loop them around the silver screw terminals in a clockwise position, and tighten the screws firmly.
 NOTE: Some receptacles are designed so the straight ends of the wires are inserted into slots next to the screw terminals on the side of the receptacle.
 Do not connect more than one wire to a single terminal.